cliosight/Docs/README.md

 [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)

 ## Email Notification <a name="email"></a>
 Emails are an integral part of any CRM application.
-Using our email notification system users will be able to send a max of 1000 emails to valid email ids.
+Using our email notification system users will be able to send a max of 1000 emails to valid email ids for free.
 Visit the [automation](#automation) section to see how emails are sent using triggers and jobs in various business use cases.

 # The building blocks of a Cliosight application <a name="app"></a>